Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: -hull of a point set

 \subsection{Definitions}

-Let us label the lines in $\os$ as $\ell_1,\dots,\ell_k$, so that $i<j$ implies that the slope of $\ell_i$ is smaller than the slope of $\ell_j$.
-We consider the set of lines in~$\os$ being sorted by slope; otherwise we would spend $O(k\log k)$ time for that sorting and add this complexity to the total complexity of the upcoming algorithms.
-Nevertheless, the number~$k$ of lines will be smaller than the number~$n$ of input points of the problem because if $k>n$ then, at most $n$ lines can participate as it will becomes clear in \Cref{subsubsec:oriented_Ohull}, and thus $O(k\log k)$ will be in $O(n\log n)$.
-However, the complexity of some of our algorithms can be sensitive to~$k$, which will appear as a multiplicative factor.

-The origin splits each $\ell_i$ into two rays $r_i$ and $r_{i+k}$, generating a set of $2k$ rays.
-Hereinafter, indices are such that $2k+i:=i$.
-Given two indexes $i$ and $j$, we define the wedge $W_{i,j}$ to be the open region spanned as we rotate~$r_i$ in the counterclockwise direction until it reaches $r_j$.
-A translation of a $W_{i,j}$ wedge will be called a $W_{i}^{j}$ wedge, and one of these will be said to be \emph{$P$-free} if it does not contain any point of $P$.
-Of particular interest to us is the set of $W_{i+1}^{i+k}$ wedges, $i=1,\ldots,2k$, which we will call \emph{$\os$-wedges} for short.
+Let us assume that the lines in $\os$ are sorted and labelled according to their slopes as $\ell_1,\dots,\ell_k$.
+The origin splits each $\ell_i$ into two rays $r_i$ and $r_{i+k}$.
+Given two indexes $i$ and $j$, we define the wedge $W_{i,j}$ to be the open region spanned as we rotate~$r_i$ counterclockwise until it reaches $r_j$.
+A translation of a $W_{i,j}$ wedge will be called a $W_{i}^{j}$ wedge, and it is \emph{$P$-free} if it does not contain any point of $P$.
+Of particular interest to us is the set of $W_{i+1}^{i+k}$ wedges, $i=1,\ldots,2k$, which we will call the set of \emph{$\os$-wedges}.
 See Figure~\ref{fig:o-wedges}.